 There are those that take overlanding quite seriously.
 They engage in round-the-world travel, access exotic locations over challenging terrain, and push the very limits of their vehicles, their equipment, and themselves.
 As inviting as the thoughts of such adventures are, this is not one of those projects.

 Despite the popularity of confusingly applying the “overlanding” term to afternoon trail rides or car camping, we’ll refrain and simply state that our intention is to explore what America has to offer by vehicle, within the constraints of our budget and available time.
-Perhaps “adventure travel” is more fitting, and can apply to driving to see our natural wonders, visiting popular attractions, taking in historical sites, and stopping in on places along the way to help us appreciate our unique country.
+Perhaps “adventure travel” or “light overland touring” is more fitting, and can apply to driving to see our natural wonders, visiting popular attractions, taking in historical sites, and stopping in on places along the way to help us appreciate our unique country.
 From our home in the Atlanta area, we will undertake local, regional, and national road trips as time and resource opportunities permit.